Mod-p Poincar\'e Duality in p-adic Analytic Geometry: Introduction

 is perfect for any $i\geq 0$. \end{thm}

-Between the world of complex-analytic manifolds considered in Theorem~\ref{thm:intro-poincare-classical} and the world of algebraic varieties in Theorem~\ref{thm:intro-poincare-varieties}, there is an intermediate world of non-archimedean rigid spaces.
-Even though these spaces are quite different to rigorously define, they are roughly just analytic manifolds over a non-archimedean field $K$.
-The theory of these spaces and their \'etale cohomology groups was extensively studied by Huber and Berkovich (separately) in \cite{H3} and \cite{Ber}.
-In particular, they both were able to show a weak version of Theorem~\ref{thm:intro-poincare-varieties} in the rigid-analytic set-up.
+Now we go into the realm of rigid-analytic spaces.
+These spaces are non-archimedean analogues of complex-analytic varieties and, for the purpose of this introduction, it suffices to think about them as some kind of analytic spaces over a non-archimedean field $K$.
+The foundations of such spaces were extensively (separately) studied by R.\,Huber and V.\,Berkovich in \cite{H3} and \cite{Ber}.
+In particular, they were able to define the (geometric) \'etale cohomology groups

+for any rigid-analytic $K$-variety $X$ and a prime number $\ell$.
+One of the major results about this theory of \'etale cohomology groups is the following version of Poincar\'e Duality:

-\begin{thm} Let $X$ be a smooth proper rigid variety of pure dimension $d$ over a non-archimedean field $K$, and $\ell$ a prime number invertible in the ring of integers $\O_K$.
+\begin{thm} (\cite[Theorem 7.5.3]{H3}, \cite[Theorem 7.3.1]{Ber}) Let $X$ be a smooth proper rigid-analytic space of pure dimension $d$ over a non-archimedean field $K$, and $\ell$ a prime number invertible in the ring of integers $\O_K$.
 Then there is a Galois-equivariant trace map